tldr-pages/tldr/pages/common/pulumi-whoami.md

 `pulumi whoami {{-v|--verbose}}`

-- Print detailed information about the currently logged in user in JSON format:
+- Print detailed information about the currently logged in user as JSON:

 `pulumi whoami {{-j|--json}}`